StijnDaemen/ForestBORG/README.md

 For every timestep in the model, the policy tree is unpacked (important: code the feature variables in the same order as the input for ForestBORG) and the system is evaluated through the feature variables.
 The policy tree points to a certain action based on the system evaluation.
 For a system with 3 overarching actions (mu, sr and irstp), these actions are set at every timestep.
 The model is then run for one timestep, which produces a reward based on the specified metrics.
 This is repeated for every timestep and at the end of the simulation all rewards are collected and outputted as objective function values for each metric.
 Note that over the simulation horizon the policy tree P is static but the actions are dynamic due to changing system conditions.
 Once you have added this function within your model class, you can set the function parameters of ForestBORG.

-### What is the output?
+### What does the output look like?
 The output of the optimization run is a pickle file that contains snapshots of the optimization run.
+These files are automatically stored in the output_data folder.
 The pickle file holds a dictionary, setup in forest_borg.py, that holds the following information:
 ```python
 self.snapshot_dict = {'nfe': [],